- Trades EURUSD breakouts on any time frame

 Model sensitivity: 1=Normal; lower is more cautions; higher is more aggressive

-Squeeze bars: Bars over which the EA will analyse for breakout signals
+Squeeze bars: Bars over which the EA will analyze for breakout signals